abpframework/abp/docs/en/Distributed-Event-Bus.md

 #### Event Name

 `EventName` attribute is optional, but suggested.
-If you don't declare it, the event name will be the full name of the event class, `AbpDemo.StockCountChangedEto` in this case.
+If you don't declare it for an event type (ETO class), the event name will be the full name of the event class, `AbpDemo.StockCountChangedEto` in this case.

 #### About Serialization for the Event Objects

-Event transfer objects **must be serializable** since they will be serialized/deserialized to JSON or other format when it is transferred to out of the process.
+Event transfer objects (ETOs) **must be serializable** since they will be serialized/deserialized to JSON or other format when it is transferred to out of the process.

 Avoid circular references, polymorphism, private setters and provide default (empty) constructors if you have any other constructor as a good practice (while some serializers may tolerate it), just like the DTOs.

-### Inside Entity / Aggregate Root Classes
+### Publishing Events Inside Entity / Aggregate Root Classes

 [Entities](Entities.md) can not inject services via dependency injection, but it is very common to publish distributed events inside entity / aggregate root classes.